wudavi/AItest/android-SDK Access Instructions.md

 Import play-services-appindexing into your project(IF the item google service appindexing exists, this step can be ignored).

 ### Ⅳ.Import Android appcompact into project
-Import Android appcompact from Android_libs into your project(If the item exsit,this step can be ignored).
+Import Android appcompact from Android_libs into your project(If the item exsit,this step can be ignored). <br />
-If you use Gradle:
+If you use Gradle: <br />
+Modify the build.
+Gradle, and add the following section.
-    compile 'com.android.support:appcompat-v7:23.4.0' <br />
+> compile 'com.android.support:appcompat-v7:23.4.0' <br />
     compile 'com.android.support:design:23.4.0' <br />
     compile 'com.android.support:recyclerview-v7:23.4.0' <br />
     compile 'com.android.support:cardview-v7:23.4.0' <br />